badlandz/RoxieOS/docs/ROADMAP.md

 ## RoxieOS Development Strategy

 RoxieOS enables instant workstation cloning via BAUX-MESH: persistent tmux/neovim sessions resurrect on any hardware (USB, VM, container, bare metal) via Tailscale networking.
+This supports the core vision of USB boot to connect to your Neovim IDE in the BAUX-MESH in 5 seconds from ANY system for fast recovery and development.

 ### Phase 1: Core Cloning Foundation (Week 1-2)
 **Goal:** Bootable USB with instant workstation restoration